 The Interceptor Javelin could best be described as an Assassin, quick and deadly, but not able to take as much of a beating as the other classes.
 This Javelin is perfect for players who prefer fast-paced combat and don’t mind having to duck in and out of battle repeatedly.

 While this class has the highest potential for outputting damage, it’s also the least forgiving class thanks to its low health and armor.
-With a majority of the Interceptor’s abilities focusing on close range, you’ll have to constantly get in the enemy’s face if you want to make a dent in their health bar.
+With a majority of the Interceptor’s abilities focusing on close range, you’ll have to continually get in the enemy’s face if you want to make a dent in their health bar.

 However, outside of its Ultimate, the Ranger works best against single-target enemies.
 While it’s less agile than the Interceptor, the Ranger has better mobility in comparison to the Colossus and Storm classes.

-The Storm Javelin is essentially the mage class, a master of the elements that prefers to deal-damage from far away.
-While the storm has access to powerful ice, fire, and lightning attacks, it comes at the cost of being the weakest Javelin of the four.
+The Storm Javelin is essentially the mage class, a master of the elements that prefer to deal-damage from far away.
+While the Storm has access to powerful ice, fire, and lightning attacks, it comes at the cost of being the weakest Javelin of the four.

 You’ll unlock a different Javelin at level 2, level 8, level 16, and level 26.
 We recommend picking the one you feel most interested in first, that way you can start to get a feel for the suit’s abilities during the main story.

 Taking to the Skies

 Although flying in Anthem is one of the best-feeling parts of the game, it can take some time to adjust to.
 Your suit will begin to overheat the longer you’re in the air, forcing you to keep an eye on your meter and land on the ground once you see it becoming full.

 Additionally, it’s easy to forget how big of a role flight can have on combat.
-Anthem features wide open areas that allow you to position your Javelin in more ways than the average shooter, so make sure to take full advantage.
+Anthem features wide-open areas that allow you to position your Javelin in more ways than the average shooter, so make sure to take full advantage.

 Equipping Gear and Weapons

-Gear you craft or find can come with a number of modifications that impact a variety of stats, such as damage output, armor capacity, flight duration, etc. so expect to spend a lot of time here optimizing your character builds.
+Gear you craft or find can come with several modifications that impact a variety of stats, such as damage output, armor capacity, flight duration, and so on.
+Therefore, expect to spend a lot of time here optimizing your character builds.

 Each Javelin can equip two Assault and one Support gear, two weapons, and six components, though they won’t all be available at the start.
 As you progress through the game and collect more items, you’ll begin to unlock more slots and higher rarity items.

-While Anthem gives you with a decent amount of coins at the start, we recommend holding on till the endgame as gear is doled out pretty frequently and any materials you’ve gathered may be better spent later on.
+While Anthem gives you a decent amount of coins at the start, we recommend holding on till the endgame as gear is doled out pretty frequently, and any materials you’ve gathered may be better spent later on.

 Most of the abilities in Anthem fall into one of two categories: Primers and Detonators.
-The symbol for Primers is a circle with a dot while Detonators are depicted by a star with four points depicts Detonators.
+The symbol for Primers is a circle with a dot, while a star with four points depicts Detonators.

-The Ranger can deal enormous single-target damage, Storm can spread status effects to nearby enemies, Colossus is able to dish out damage across a wide area, and the Interceptor covers itself in an aura that freezes, burns, or poisons nearby enemies.
+The Ranger can deal enormous single-target damage, Storm can spread status effects to nearby enemies, Colossus can dish out damage across a wide area, and the Interceptor covers itself in an aura that freezes, burns, or poisons nearby enemies.